menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

 ----------

 Server:
-  The hostname or IP address of the server running Men & Mice Central
+  The hostname or IP address of the server running Men&Mice Central

 Username: The username you want to log in as